UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 1. If you don't already have it, [install the Node Package Manager (npm)](https://nodejs.org/en/download/) You can test if you already have it by opening a command shell / terminal and typing `npm`
-1. Install the Azure Functions Core Tools by typeing `npm install -g azure-functions-core-tools`
+1. Install the Azure Functions Core Tools by typing `npm install -g azure-functions-core-tools`

 For this section, _you don't need an Azure account_.
 However, if you still want to use the actual Azure cloud services, you will need a Microsoft Account and you'll need to sign up for Azure.
 There are free services (with terms), but it is your responsibility to manage your Azure account.

 Students and Faculty - https://azure.microsoft.com/free/students
 Others - https://azure.microsoft.com/free

-If you wish to do this, be aware you are entirely responsible for any costs you might incurr.
+If you wish to do this, be aware you are entirely responsible for any costs you might incur.

 ### Setting up an Azure Function
 Starting with [Part 6](/code/Chapter2/Bindings/HelloBindings-06), we're going to add an Azure Function to the project.